-There are approximately 3000 tigers in India presently, which is almost 70 percent of the worldwide wild tiger population.
-Until the year 2006, the tiger population in the country was about 1,400.
+India has 53 tiger reserves covering over 75,000 sq. km, and there are more than 3500 tigers in India presently, which is almost 70 percent of the worldwide wild tiger population.
+Until 2006, the tiger population in the country was about 1,400.

-In a detailed report of the Tiger Census-2018, which showed that the tiger population in the country has risen by more than 700 tigers in a period of 4 years, i.e., from 2014-2018.
+A detailed report of the Tiger Census-2018 showed that the tiger population in the country has risen by more than 700 tigers in 4 years, i.e., from 2014-2018.
 As per the report, Uttrakhand’s Corbett Tiger Reserve has 231 big cats- the highest tiger population in the country.

 Story of Jim Corbett – The hunter and a protector

-India is home to 50 tiger reserves and as mentioned earlier home to 70% of the global tiger population.
+India is home to 51 tiger reserves and home to 70% of the global tiger population.
 One of the most visited & famous tiger reserves in India is Jim Corbett Tiger Reserve.
-The park is named in honor Edward James Jim Corbett-the the man who contributed extensively towards tiger conservation & wildlife.
+The park is named in honor of Edward James Jim Corbett, who contributed extensively to tiger conservation & wildlife.

-This park is located in the foothills of the Himalayas, in Nainital in Indian state Uttarakhand and is the country’s first Tiger reserve.
+This park is located in the foothills of the Himalayas, in Nainital in the Indian state of Uttarakhand, and is the country’s first Tiger reserve.

-Jim Corbett born in 1875 in Nanital, spent most of his childhood exploring the jungles of Uttarakhand.
+Jim Corbett, born in 1875 in Nanital, spent most of his childhood exploring the jungles of Uttarakhand.
 In the first 20-30 years of the early 1900s, Mr. Corbett was frequently called to hunt many man-eating tigers in the region.
-Many of these man-eating tigers had killed more than 200-300 humans.
+Many of these man-eating tigers have killed more than 200-300 humans.

-Later on, Jim Corbett discovered that man-eating tigers became human killers because they either carried some wound, diseases, or were injured due to human negligence like wild gun-shots.
-This led him to start the focus on protecting the striped cats and wildlife in general.
+Later, Jim Corbett discovered that man-eating tigers became human killers because they either carried wounds and diseases or were injured due to human negligence, like wild gunshots.
+This led him to focus on protecting the striped cats and wildlife.

-He authored many books related to his expeditions, Man-Eaters of Kumaon is one of the most successful books, which was later made as a Hollywood film.
-His other famous books were My India, Jungle Lore, The Man-eating Leopard of Rudraprayag – this book is also famous because it was Jim Corbett recount of a man-eating leopard, which was extremely rare.
+He authored many books related to his expeditions, Man-Eaters of Kumaon is one of the most successful books, later made as a Hollywood film.
+His other famous books were My India, Jungle Lore, and The Man-eating Leopard of Rudraprayag.
+This book is also notable because it was Jim Corbett’s recount of a man-eating leopard, which was extremely rare.

-He was instrumental in establishing the park in the 1930s, the park was initially named as Hailey National Park.
-Later on, around 1955 the park was renamed as ‘Jim Corbett National Park’, to give a tribute to the man who started as a hunter and then turned into a major proponent of wildlife conservation in India.
+He was instrumental in establishing the park in the 1930s, initially named Hailey National Park.
+Later on, around 1955, the park was renamed ‘Jim Corbett National Park’ to give tribute to the man who started as a hunter and became a major proponent of wildlife conservation in India.

-The royal Bengal tiger (Panthera tigris tigris) is also the national animal of Bangladesh.
-South Korean has the Siberian tigers (Panthera tigris altaica) as their national animal.
-Malaysia has the Malayan tiger (Panthera tigris jacksoni) as the national animal.
+The royal Bengal tiger (Panthera tigris Tigris) is also the national animal of Bangladesh.
+South Korea has the Siberian tiger (Panthera tigris altaica) as its national animal.
+Malaysia has the Malayan tiger (Panthera tigris jacksoni) as its national animal.

-Here is a small video from the National Geographic, which gives a bit more details about the majestic creatures on the planet.
+Here is a small video showcasing other interesting facts about the majestic creatures on the planet.

 There is a famous quote, “Where tigers thrive, it is a sign that the ecosystem is healthy.”
-Hence, on this special day, let’s take a pledge to do our bit in conserving and protecting the iconic ‘umbrella species’ by not promoting poaching, deforestation, and other factors that lead to the decline of tigers.
+Let’s do our bit in conserving and protecting the iconic ‘umbrella species’ by not promoting – poaching, deforestation, and other factors that lead to the decline of tigers.